chargefield/bin-packing-test/README.md

 ### Files

-All files used to perform the packing can be found in `app/Printing/` folder.
+All class files used to perform the packing can be found in the `app/Printing/` folder.

 ## Todos

-This isn't the perfect/only solution.
+This isn't the perfect solution.
+It's my attempt at solving this problem at this time.

 There are a bunch of improvements left to do: